 Also, when there is a sudden increase in passengers looking for rides, the price of each ride increases (surge prices).
 Surge pricing can be a result of bad weather, special events happening in the city, or heavy traffic when everyone is getting off work.
 With surge pricing, drivers can earn a bit more money.

-Now, since you want an early job, you can turn on the app and cater to passengers that have early shifts or people that need rides to the airport.
+Now, since you want an early job, you can turn on the app and cater to passengers who have early shifts or people who need rides to the airport.

-If you have a passion for fitness, forming meaningful relationships with clients, and also get excited about helping others achieve their fitness goals, you might be a good fit as a fitness instructor.
+If you have a passion for fitness, form meaningful relationships with clients, and are excited about helping others achieve their fitness goals, you might be a good fit as a fitness instructor.

 Fitness instructors coach individuals on how to reach their health goals or they can teach yoga classes to a group of students.
 You need to come up with customized workout plans for your clients and be able to push and motivate them to stick to the plan.